Dom-Mc/neighborhood_devise_app/README.md

 end
 ```

-#### Handling Nested Attributes
-The example above is fine when adding a basic field(s) where the parameters are simple scalar types.
-However if you're adding *nested attributes* (example: you're using `accepts_nested_attributes_for` in your model), in this case you'll need to inform Devise about those nestings and types.

 + Optionally you may change Devise' defaults or provide custom behavior by passing a block.
-To permit simple scalar values for both a username and email, you could use the following technique:

 ```ruby
 def configure_permitted_parameters